Women's bodies are always changing. Sometimes changes that seem normal can be signs of cancer, though.

 3. Between-Period Bleeding

 If you’re still getting periods, tell your doctor if you’re spotting between them.
 Bleeding that’s not a part of your usual monthly cycle can have many causes, but your doctor will want to rule out endometrial cancer (cancer of the lining of your uterus).

 Bleeding after menopause is never normal and should be checked right away.

 4: Skin Changes

-A change in the size, shape, or color of a mole or other spot is a common sign of skin cancer.
+A change in the size, shape, or color of a mole or other spot, as well as development of new spots, are common signs of skin cancer.
 See your doctor for a thorough exam and perhaps a biopsy.
 This is one time you don't want to wait, Meyers says.